Adithya Adithya

 Physics Informed Neural Networks

-Presently working on solving the Lotka-Volterra equations which, to verify if the equation invariants are preserved.
+Presently I am working on solving the Lotka-Volterra equations which, to verify if the equation invariants are preserved.

 Project